First 100 days of the second Trump presidency: By the conclusion of 100 days

 By the end of his first 100 days, multiple polls largely showed Trump with a net negative and falling approval rating on every polled issue and among almost all demographics, especially independents.
 Time stated the speed of Trump's polling drop off was the sharpest among all 21st century presidents.
 A Fox News poll showed Trump with a total 44% job approval rating, lower than his 45% approval rating during his first term and with negative approval on every polled issue except for border security at 55% approval, followed by immigration at 47% and deportations at 45%, with his two lowest being tariffs and inflation both at 33%.
 A CNN/SSRS poll found that his approval rating at the end of 100 days was 41%, the lowest of any president in at least seven decades and lower than his first term's approval rating at this point.
 It found his polling on every issue was net negative except for his handling of matters relating to gender identity and trans people which was at 51% approval.
 Several other polled issues showed sharp declines since his election among all demographics, especially on the economy.
 Civiqs found him with a net negative approval rating in every swing state.
 Marist found his first 100-day approval rating at 42%, with a plurality giving him an "F" rating.
 Economist/YouGov found Trump's approval rating at 41%, which USA Today noted matched with the RealClearPolitics poll average turning negative for the first time around March 13, later dropping to -4.1 as of April 22.
 A Leadership Now Project/Harris poll showed a majority (84%) of senior business leaders of diverse political leanings were concerned about the impact of the Trump administration's policies on their businesses in particular and on the strength of the American economy in general.

 In response to his negative approval ratings, Trump criticized multiple news organizations, calling them "criminals", "sick", "fake news", and that they should be investigated for election fraud and suffered from Trump derangement syndrome.
-He specifically targeted polling from The New York Times, The Washington Post, ABC and Fox News.
+He specifically targeted polling from The New York Times, The Washington Post, ABC News and Fox News.